Nafih-SA/Complete-Zephyr-Tutorial/2. Before Getting Started/README.md

 ```
 python -m serial.tools.miniterm --raw COM12 115200
 ```
-Type the above code in the same cmd.exe or more preferably split cmd.exe and enter it
+&ensp;&ensp;Type the above code in the same cmd.exe or more preferably split cmd.exe and enter it